GregMasterBr/FastProjectTemplateDjango/README.md

-# Django-boilerplate with App Core Configured - HBNetwork
+# Fast Started Django Project

-Following the instructions bellow to create a fast project Django configured with a app core.
+Following the instructions bellow to create a fast project Django configured with a app core and using bootstrap.

 ### Deploy a fully configured Django Application the fastest way!